zcsrf/HUB75-Pixel-Art-Display/README.md

 - **MJPEG Playback**:  Plays MJPEG stored in the ESP32's SPI Flash
 - **MJPEG Streaming**: Simple Overlay text over streaming MJPEG - Seems to be tricky (cpu constrain?)
-- **Animations**:
-  - Matrix
-  - Kaleidoscope
-  - Wormhole
-  - Star Wars, HyperDrive
-  - Dancing Blob
-  - Random under Drugs
-  * Plasma
-  * Noise portal
-  * Mandelbrot
-  * Julia Set
-- RAW streaming or use python to stream a dashboard using MJPEG
+- RAW streaming or use python to stream a dashboard using MJPEG (initial examples using python and ffmpeg on demo folder)

 ---